181: SCHLEMIEL, SCHLIMAZEL, HASENPFEFFER INCORPORATED!

 Following his 84-minute speech, Theodore Roosevelt was transported from the Milwaukee Auditorium to Johnston Emergency Hospital where he was examined and treated.
 X-rays showed the bullet had lodged in Roosevelt’s chest muscle, but it didn’t penetrate the pleura.
 Thanks to TR’s glasses case and his thick, folded speech, the bullet didn’t travel any deeper.
 Doctors concluded that it would be less dangerous to leave the bullet in place rather than attempt to remove it, and Roosevelt carried the bullet inside his chest for the rest of his life.
 In my opinion, those Milwaukee doctors had learned from the mistakes made by the physicians who treated James Garfield and William McKinley after they were shot.

 For me, visiting the sites where Theodore Roosevelt was shot and where he delivered his campaign speech after the assassination attempt were great.
-It had been the third full day of our trip and I finally got to see something related to our Presidents.
+It had been the third full day of our trip, and I finally got to see something related to our Presidents.
 Even though I loved visiting the Groundhog Day sites in Woodstock and seeing the Winter Dance Party concert in Eau Claire, gimme a Presidential site anytime.
 And the good news was – we weren’t quite finished with Presidential sites in Milwaukee.

 It turned out Theodore Roosevelt had visited Milwaukee roughly seven months after he took the Presidential Oath of Office following the death of William McKinley.
 Not only was he in town on April 3, 1903 to accept a card of membership in the Press Club, but he was also given an honorary membership at the Deutscher Club the very same day.
 The three of us left the Hyatt Regency and headed west across town for about a mile when we arrived at the Deutscher Club, which had been renamed the Wisconsin Club over the years.
 At first, it appeared all of the entry gates were locked tight.
 However, when Vicki parked the Jeep alongside the building on North Tenth Street, Tom saw an entrance that wasn’t closed.